 - Mobile SMS

-Plans range from free for an unlimited number of surveys with up to ten questions and responses to $599 per year for unlimited surveys, questions, and responses, customization, data export, and more.
+Plans range from free for an unlimited number of surveys with up to ten questions and responses to $599 per year for unlimited surveys, questions, and responses, customisation, data export, and more.

 Smart-Survey offers affordable software which you can use for customer satisfaction, specific industries, employee opinions, training feedback, and more.
 They allow you to cancel at any time, or simply downgrade your account and upgrade when you need it without losing your survey data.
 Plans range from free for an unlimited number of surveys with up to 50 responses per month to £29.99 (UK) per month for unlimited surveys with up to 1,000 responses per month, custom themes, and more.